mainmeister/hume/README.md

 Note: Network calls happen only when executed as a script (not at import).
 A timeout is always applied to prevent hangs when the bridge is unreachable.

+When you run `python main.py`, it will first fetch and print the Hue bridge root state, then start the interactive mood lighting application.
+Press ESC (or Ctrl-C) to stop; bulbs will be restored to their original state.

 ## Environment Variables

 - HUE_USER_ID (required at runtime)